A London police officer belonged to a terrorist neo-Nazi group. He was exposed by an ‘antifa’ hacker.

 “Benjamin Hannam would not have got a job as a probationary police constable if he’d told the truth about his membership of a banned far-right group,” Jenny Hopkins, head of the special crime and counterterrorism division of the Crown Prosecution Service, said in a statement Thursday.

 Hannam first joined the London Metropolitan Police in 2018.
+Growing up, friends and family testified at trial, he hadn’t shown overt signs of racism, the BBC reported; he had a girlfriend of African Muslim heritage, and a step-grandparent who is Jewish.
+But one teacher told the court that he’d also submitted a paper that was alarmingly anti-Muslim, according to the BBC.

-He was still a probationary officer when the agency found his name among the data of more than 1,200 far-right extremists who had posted to the white supremacist website Iron March.
+He was still a probationary officer on the police force when the agency found his name among the data of more than 1,200 far-right extremists who had posted to the white supremacist website Iron March.

 The Iron March user data was hacked and published online in November 2019 by an anonymous account that belonged to an antifascist individual or group.